Shriyanshu1/Google-Summer-of-Code-DemoGameProject-2021/README.md

 ### Contributing to the Project

 The project files (.catrobat files) created during this summer are in the ‘Projects’ folder in the same repository and the final completed project is in the '[GSoC(2021)-Sisters of the Faldroid](https://github.com/Shriyanshu1/DemoGameProject-2021/tree/main/GSoC(2021)-Sisters%20of%20the%20Faldroid)' folder.
+The project file can also be downloaded directly from the Catrobat Community by clicking [here](https://share.catrob.at/app/project/90ec41a9-041c-11ec-af47-005056a36f47).
 Therefore, you can download and remix them as you desire.